hisubram/mobilefoundation/instrument_an_app.md

     {: codeblock}
     {: android}

-9. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK you could use the custom logging API
+9. To define Custom Analytics and define your own analytics data over and above what is supported inherently in the Client SDK, you could use the custom logging API
     ```java
         //create a JSON to capture the custom data
         JSONObject jsonObject = new JSONObject();